frankshearar/Home/Enable-repeatable-package-restore-using-lock-file.md

 ## Solution - Summary
 * A lock file has the package dependency graph for the project/solution/repo that includes both the direct as well as transitive dependencies.
+* The lock file should be checked into the source repository.
 * Lock files will used when the property `RestoreWithLockFile` is set in the context of the project.
 * Lock file will be updated when a package is added or updated.
 * NuGet will use a lock file to `restore` packages.